TangerineKenya/tangerine-admin/README.md

 # TangerineAdmin (WORK IN PROGRESS)

 The TangerineAdmin tools are used to manage the tangerine instances in Kenya.
-Specifically, it will allow for advanced location list manageent and reporting.
+Specifically, it will allow for advanced location list management and reporting.

 *Generated with [ng-poly](https://github.com/dustinspecker/generator-ng-poly/tree/v0.12.4) version 0.12.4*